rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 But what if you could dynamically update the resource configuration for your existing Pods without restarting them?

 The [KEP-1287](https://kep.k8s.io/1287) is precisely to allow such in-place Pod updates.
 It opens up various possibilities of vertical scale-up for stateful processes without any downtime, seamless scale-down when the traffic is low, and even allocating larger resources during startup that is eventually reduced once the initial setup is complete.
-This was released as alpha in v1.27, and is expected to land as beta in v1.33.
+This was released as alpha in v1.27, and has graduated to beta in v1.33

 This work was done as part of [KEP-1287: In-Place Update of Pod Resources](https://kep.k8s.io/1287) led by SIG Node and SIG Autoscaling.